Oven-Baked Baby Back Ribs Finished on the Grill

 With everything going on the world, with the pandemic I was excited to find a large brisket (close to 20 lbs.) at my local Kroger.
 I typically do overnight smokes, and always watch the weather prior to smoking.
 Weather looked good Friday night so I started the brisket about 8:30 PM and it was a…

-As expected my local Kroger must have purchased too much brisket and was closing them out.
-I ended up purchasing 2 full packer choice grade briskets for $1.99/lb.
-I put one in the freezer and then prepared this one with my standard overnight smoking process.
-I normally use my 18″ WSM but decided to try…
+My local Kroger must have bought too much brisket, because they were closing them out — I ended up picking up 2 full packer choice grade briskets at $1.99/lb.
+One went in the freezer; this one I prepared with my standard overnight process.
+I normally run my 18″ WSM for brisket, but decided to try…